Information Blocking

 Information Blocking Requirement

 Information blocking is a practice by an "actor" that is likely to interfere with the access, exchange, or use of electronic health information (EHI), except as required by law or specified in an information blocking exception.
-EHI is electronic protected health information (ePHI) as defined in 45 CFR 160.103 to the extent that it would be included in a designated record set as defined in 45 CFR 164.501, regardless of whether the group of records are used or maintained by or for a covered entity asdefined in 45 CFR 160.103.
+EHI is defined as the electronic protected health information (ePHI) in a designated record set (as defined in the Health Insurance Portability and Accountability Act (HIPAA) regulations) regardless of whether the records are used or maintained by or for a covered entity and includes all electronic medical information maintained by your practice or hospital.
 EHI shall not include psychotherapy notes as defined in 45 CFR 164.501 or information compiled in reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding.
-Information is EHI if it is:

 • Individually identifiable health information that is either maintained or transmitted electronically; AND